Here’s a short summary of common advice and sense to help you feed wild ducks responsibly.

 Avoid overcrowding

 If there are already lots of people feeding the ducks in a particular spot, move on to find a spot where there are other ducks.
+You might think that having a big crowd of ducks squabbling over food to be good fun, but it’s unlikely to be much fun for them.

 Don’t overfeed – think “Quack Snacks” not feathered feast!

 Offer small portions so that you don’t overfeed the ducks – what they don’t eat can pollute the water and you don’t want to ruin their appetite for natural foraging.
 Also, bear in mind that at popular duck feeding spots, they could be offered lots of food throughout the day.
-So just offer a small quack snack – and if you want to keep feeding the ducks, just move on and find some more ducks.

 Scatter food over the water

-Some suggest that it’s not good to encourage ducks onto land to feed – as it could put them at risk of predators or over inquisitive dogs.
-You will however often find them sat there themselves anyway.
-However, if nothing else, if you scatter your quack snacks over the water – it may discourage boisterous swans and geese from getting out of the water and trying to help themselves direct from your quack snacks bag!
+However, if you scatter your quack snacks over the water, they may find it easier to pick off your offering from the surface of the water than off the ground.
+Plus, it may at least discourage boisterous swans and geese from getting out of the water and trying to help themselves direct from your quack snacks bag!
 Well, hopefully so.

 Dispose of your litter carefully